stpatrick2016/dbadmin/README.md

 # dbadmin
-Old Stp Database Administrator project, written in classic |ASP
+Old Stp Database Administrator project, written in classic ASP.
+Pushed to GitHub for historical purposes - the development stopped around 2008